eldade/GPUZipCracker/README.md

 To try it out, download the code, build the program using Xcode, and launch it with the provided test file:
 `./GPUZipCracker -i test.zip -c abcdefghijklmnopqrstuvwxyz`

+Runtime using these settings and the provided file should be anywhere from 10-30 minutes, depending on your system's GPU.
+Note that the program will likely estimate several days of runtime remaining because it is programmed to try everything up to 10 character passwords, which can take a while.

-The program actually supports several command-line options including selecting which GPU to use, specifying a character set, and even starting from a specific word if 'lower' words have already been eliminated (meaning, words lower in the alphabet for the specified character set).
+The program actually supports several command-line options including selecting which GPU to use, specifying a character set, minimum and maximum word lengths, and even starting from a specific word if 'lower' words have already been eliminated (meaning, words lower in the alphabet for the specified character set).